themesberg/flowbite/content/getting-started/rails.md

 ## Create a homepage

-First of all you need to delete the default `index.html` file inside the `public/` directory and then follow these steps:
+First of all, you need to delete the default `index.html` file inside the `public/` directory and then follow these steps:

 1. Create a new `pages/` directory inside the `app/views/` directory.
 2. Create a new `home.html.erb` file inside the `app/views/pages/` directory.